 An Affordable Way to Replace Your Hearing Aid

-In today’s market, the average price for a single hearing aid from a clinic is around $2,560 (or $5,120 per pair, which is the way most consumers purchase them).
-These are daunting figures—and that’s why so many people have discovered the benefits of buying hearing aids online.
+In today’s market, the average price for a single hearing aid from a clinic is around $2,000 (or $4,000 per pair, which is the way most consumers purchase them).
+These are daunting figures—and that’s why so many people have discovered the benefits of buying OTC hearing aids online.

-If you’re ready to replace your hearing aid, the good news is that you can do everything—from testing your hearing to purchasing hearing aids—online at a fraction of the cost.
-The process starts with a free online hearing test.
-Next, an online specialist can assess your test results and recommend the best hearing aid for your health needs and lifestyle.
-Finally, you can choose from a variety of high-quality, FDA-registered hearing aids, priced from hundreds to thousands of dollars less.
+If you’re ready to replace your hearing aid, the good news is that you can do everything online—from testing your hearing to purchasing hearing aids—at a fraction of the cost.
+You can start the process with a free online hearing test from MDHearing and have a free consultation with a hearing specialist, who will assess your test results and recommend the best hearing aid for your health needs and lifestyle.
+Then you can choose from a variety of high-quality, FDA-registered OTC hearing aids for thousands of dollars less than a clinic.

 However, when shopping online for hearing aids, be sure to do your research.
-Retailers like Costco are advertising bargain hearing aids, but these can still cost $1,399 a pair.
+Retailers like Costco are advertising bargain hearing aids, but these still start at $1,499 a pair.
 That’s why it’s important to find an online retailer that specializes exclusively in top-notch (but still affordable) hearing aids and accessories.

 The MDHearing Solution

-Enter MDHearing, an online company that pioneered direct-to-customer hearing aid sales more than a decade ago.
-Founded by a Chicago ENT doctor who was appalled at the high cost of hearing aids, we specialize in providing the same state-of-the-art hearing technology offered by brick and mortar stores and clinics, but at greatly reduced prices.
+Enter MDHearing, an online company that pioneered online hearing aid sales more than a decade ago.
+Founded by a Chicago ENT doctor who was appalled at the high cost of hearing aids, MDHearing specializes in providing the same state-of-the-art hearing technology offered by brick-and-mortar stores and clinics, but at greatly reduced prices.
 To date, more than half a million Americans have purchased their hearing aids from MDHearing.

-Because we cut out the middleman (and eliminate overhead costs), MDHearing customers can purchase a pair of hearing aids for as little as $399.98, representing a savings of more than $1,000 per hearing aid over similar Costco models.
-Likewise, an advanced pair of rechargeable hearing aids costs only $599.98, and a pair of smart-technology Bluetooth-compatible hearing aids—similar to products priced at $4,500—costs only $999.98.
-In addition, MDHearing offers a no-risk 45-day return policy, U.S.-based customer service, free shipping, and affordable monthly payment plans.
+Because we cut out the middleman (and eliminate overhead costs), MDHearing customers can purchase a pair of OTC hearing aids for as little as $297 per pair, saving more than $1,000 over similar Costco models.
+Likewise, an advanced pair of smart, rechargeable hearing aidssimilar to products priced at $4,500 or more—costs only $699.98.
+In addition, every hearing aid from MDHearing includes a risk-free, 45-day trial, lifetime support from U.S.-based hearing professionals, free shipping, and affordable monthly payment plans.

 Check your hearing for free with this 5-minute test and see how we can help.